Annaleise Carr: Swim across Lake Erie

-Annaleise further challenged herself along with her admiration and love of the kids at Camp Trillium; she decided once again to raise funds for Camp Trillium (Cancer Camp for Children and their families).
+Annaleise further challenged herself along with her admiration and love of the kids at Campfire Circle; she decided once again to raise funds.
 She along with her Team and supportive parents and siblings prepared the logistics for the first person to cross central Lake Erie, departing from Erie, Pa to Port Dover, Ontario a swimming distance of approx 75 km.
 Annaleise tirelessly dedicated her spare time in the months leading up to her swim promoting her swim and her book (see below) at various venues she was invited to as a guest.

 On July 25, 2014 Annaleise departed Erie, PA with her water crew swimming towards her destination, Port Dover, Ontario.
 At approx 5:30am due to high winds, waves and strong Lake Erie currents coming of Long Point; Annaleise touch ground on the tip of Long Point making it her second successful lake crossing.
 She had swum 22 1/2 hrs and a distance of 42.2 km.

 Annaleise was determined to complete her initial goal to swim to Port, Dover Ontario and sticking to her motto "NEVER GIVE UP" she continued her remaining swim on September 1, 2014 from where she left of at Long Point to Port Dover, a distance of 30 km and a time of 12hr 12mins.
 She was welcomed and cheered by the thousands that attended along with the media that was covering her story.

 During her swims across Lake Erie, Annaleise raised approx $230,000 for Camp Trillium; her combined total of her two swims is just under half a million dollars and growing; as she voluntarily attends many functions, engagements and requests to attend various venues as a specials guest.

 Book

-Leading up to her Lake Erie swim Annaleise was promoting her book she jointly authored with famed Canadian author Deborah Ellis "Annaleise Carr: How I Conquered Lake Ontario to Help Kids Battling".
+Leading up to her Lake Erie swim, Annaleise was promoting her book she jointly authored with famed Canadian author Deborah Ellis "Annaleise Carr: How I Conquered Lake Ontario to Help Kids Battling".
 The book was written to reflect on her growing up as a swimmer and her swim across Lake Ontario; written in a format the struggles and challenges she faced crossing Lake Ontario comparative to the struggles and challenges of a young Cancer patient faces but on a longer term.
-Annaleise's love for the kids at Camp Trillium and knowing the daily long term challenges they and their families faced pushed her to continue her journey.
+Annaleise's love for the kids at Camp Trillium and knowing the daily long-term challenges they and their families faced pushed her to continue her journey.